How To Apply For Section 8 Housing

 - If a member of your household owes money to a housing authority.

-Each of the reasons above are non-negotiable and will prevent you or your household from qualifying for the program.
+Each of the reasons above is non-negotiable and will prevent you or your household from qualifying for the program.

 Can I receive Section 8 if I have a Criminal Record?